MDA5

 MDA5 (melanoma differentiation-associated protein 5) is a RIG-I-like receptor dsRNA helicase enzyme that is encoded by the IFIH1 gene in humans.
 MDA5 is part of the RIG-I-like receptor (RLR) family, which also includes RIG-I and LGP2, and functions as a pattern recognition receptor capable of detecting viruses.
 It is generally believed that MDA5 recognizes double stranded RNA (dsRNA) over 2000nts in length, however it has been shown that whilst MDA5 can detect and bind to cytoplasmic dsRNA, it is also activated by a high molecular weight RNA complex composed of ssRNA and dsRNA.
 For many viruses, effective MDA5-mediated antiviral responses are dependent on functionally active LGP2.
 The signaling cascades in MDA5 are initiated via CARD domains.
-Some observations made in cancer cells show that MDA5 also interacts with cellular RNA is able to induce an autoinflammatory response.
+Some observations made in cancer cells show that MDA5 also interacts with cellular RNA and is able to induce an autoinflammatory response.

 Function

 As a pattern recognition receptor

 MDA5 is able to detect long dsRNA, the genomic RNA of dsRNA viruses as well as replicative intermediates of both positive and negative sense RNA viruses.
 MDA5 has also been shown to interact with a number of chemical modifications of RNA.
 The eukaryotic messenger RNA, for example, is often methylated at the 2′-O position of the first and second nucleotide behind the 5′ cap.
 These structures are termed cap1 and cap2 respectively.
 MDA5 is able to detect the absence of the 2′-O-methylation, bind to this type of RNA and initiate an immune response.